maflot/ReadTheDocsDiceplot/docs/source/index.rst

 Citation
 ~~~~~~~~~~~~~~~~~~~

-If you use this code or the R and Python packages for your own work, please cite Diceplot as:
+If you use this code or the R and Python packages for your own work, please cite DicePlot as:

 **M. Flotho, P. Flotho, A. Keller, "Diceplot: A package for high dimensional categorical data visualization," arxiv, 2024.**
 *doi:10.48550/arXiv.2410.23897*